Questions to Ask Your Caterer

 When does the caterer need finalized choices?

-Will the caterer make special meals for children and other wedding pros, and what does the caterer charge for each?
-Is the caterer able to prepare vegetarian, kosher or halal meals for a few guests, and is there an additional fee?
+Is the caterer able to prepare vegetarian, gluten-free, kosher or halal meals for a few guests, and is there an additional fee?

 Why you want to know: A caterer may be willing to work with special dietary restrictions, but it could mean additional costs.
 If offering a special meal to certain family and friends is important to you, but the caterer's fees are hefty, you might have to find room from elsewhere in your budget or look for another caterer.